Skip to main content

 Also for: Windows, Windows apps, Xbox One

-The Outer Worlds, the new franchise from Obsidian Entertainment, belongs to a subset of computer role-playing games I play with great fervor, until I hit a certain threshold.
-By then I realize I'm totally burnt out.
-If I'm not finished, I try to wrap up the main quest as quickly as possible, with no desire to ever return.
-Every Fallout and Elder Scrolls game I've played has followed this pattern.
+The Outer Worlds, the first entry in a new franchise from Obsidian Entertainment, belongs to a particular subset of computer role-playing games I play with great enthusiasm—right up until I hit a threshold.
+At that point, I realize I’m completely burned out.
+If I haven’t finished the game by then, I rush the main quest with no intention of ever returning.
+Every Fallout and Elder Scrolls game I’ve played has followed this exact pattern.

-Experiences like these are driven by curiosity above all.
-The Outer Worlds holds a great many things to explore, be it maps, characters, skill trees, loot, combat mechanics or stories.
-You're constantly planning ahead, juggling dozens of goals in your head.
-It's as if your mind's wrapped up in the future, with your gameplay trying to catch up.
-As you explore the world to sate this curiosity, however, you lose your driving force.
-Your mind returns to the present, and you discover that the mechanics alone are not good enough to make you keep playing.
+Experiences like these are driven by curiosity above all else.
+The Outer Worlds offers a wealth of things to explore: maps, characters, skill trees, loot, combat systems, and branching narratives.
+You’re constantly planning ahead, juggling dozens of goals at once.
+It’s as if your mind is stuck in the future while your actions struggle to keep pace.
+But as curiosity is slowly satisfied, the driving force fades.
+Your mind returns to the present, and you realize that the mechanics alone aren’t strong enough to compel you onward.

-In the unique case of The Outer Worlds, this threshold hit me just as I finished the main quest.
-I rarely see RPG:s with such a knack for distributing its goods.
-A constant flow of new areas, quests, mechanics, character levels and lore bits keep the motor running throughout.
-Then it splutters and dies just as the game ends.
-It's like an intense romance - I loved every minute of it, but let's never try it again.
+In the specific case of The Outer Worlds, that threshold arrived just as I finished the main quest.
+I rarely encounter RPGs so adept at pacing their rewards.
+A steady stream of new locations, quests, mechanics, levels, and lore keeps the engine running smoothly from start to finish—only to sputter out exactly as the game ends.
+It’s like an intense romance: I loved every minute of it, but let’s not do it again.

 EARTH CORRUPTING SPACE

-Much like Bioshock, The Outer Worlds depicts free enterprise run rampant.
-It is political, but also satirical, presented in a Raygun Gothic aesthetic akin to Flash Gordon and Buck Rogers.
-Each company sells its certain brand of food and equipment, asking for your approval (and money).
-You'll catch the jingles of their vending machines in the strangest places, but I guess greed knows no bounds.
+Much like BioShock, The Outer Worlds depicts free enterprise taken to grotesque extremes.
+It is political, but also satirical, dressed in a Raygun Gothic aesthetic reminiscent of Flash Gordon and Buck Rogers.
+Each corporation hawks its own branded food and equipment, aggressively seeking your approval—and your money.
+Their vending-machine jingles echo through the strangest places, a reminder that greed knows no boundaries.

 YOUR PART IN THIS NIGHTMARE

-As for your part in it, you're a crew member on The Hope, a Halcyon Holdings ship that went missing 70 years ago.
-When the opening cinematic begins, you're stuck in cryo-sleep, drifting at the edge of the galaxy (among the eponymous "Outer Worlds").
-You know nothing of the world, and the world knows nothing of you or The Hope.
+You begin as a crew member aboard The Hope, a Halcyon Holdings ship that vanished seventy years earlier.
+The opening cinematic finds you drifting in cryogenic sleep at the edge of the galaxy, among the titular “outer worlds.”
+You know nothing of this universe, and it knows nothing of you.

 A BRAVE NEW WORLD